Skip to main content

 Concurrent Caching

-If multiple Yeti nodes are selected (or passed as parameters) they will all be cached concurrently, to allow Yeti to save the cache data to node specific files the <NAME>
+If multiple Yeti node names are passed for caching they will all be cached concurrently, to allow Yeti to save the cache data to node specific files the <NAME> tag can be used.
+For example:

-pgYetiCommand -writeCache “/myCacheDir/furryMonster_<NAME>.%04d.fur” -range 1 20
+pgYetiCommand -writeCache “/myCacheDir/furryMonster_<NAME>.%04d.fur” -range 1 20 furryMonsterShape

-pgYetiCommand -writeCache “/myCacheDir/furryMonster_<NAME>.%04d.fur|/aDifferentCacheDir/nakedMonster_<NAME>.%04d.fur” -range 1 20
+pgYetiCommand -writeCache “/myCacheDir/furryMonster_<NAME>.%04d.fur|/aDifferentCacheDir/evenFurrierMonsterShape_<NAME>.%04d.fur” -range 1 20 furryMonsterShape evenFurrierMonsterShape

-will output the first node to /myCacheDir and the second to /aDifferentCacheDir with their respective names.
 If providing multiple cache names you will need as many names as there are nodes to be cached.

 Viewport Update